astropy/astroquery/docs/mocserver/mocserver.rst

 The MOC Server is a service of astronomical resources organized by spatial and/or temporal coverages following the Space and Time MOC specification.
 In the MOC Server, there a few tens of thousands of astronomical collections.
-They each have and identifier ``ID`` and a set of properties that describe their content.
+They each have an identifier ``ID`` and a set of properties that describe their content.
-This is a practical way of finding datasets with criteria on time and space.
+This is a practical way of finding datasets with criteria on time and/or space.

 The meta-data properties are freely assigned by each publisher.
 You can get the list of properties with their frequency of usage and examples example with